nextuav/nextuav-docs/docs/next-cc/wifi/wifi-screen.md

 ## Available Networks

-- A list of wireless networks that the MatrixCC is able to detect and potentially connect to.
+- A list of wireless networks that the NextCC is able to detect and potentially connect to.
 - This list typically includes connection status and signal strength of each network.

 ## Connected Wifi info

-- Information about the wifi network that the MatrixCC is currently connected to.
+- Information about the wifi network that the NextCC is currently connected to.
 - This can include
     - The network's name (SSID)
     - Ipv4 Address & Gateway